Still Craving Cigarettes After Quitting? This Is Why

 Understanding the sugar link changes the quitting equation.

-Now you know that you’re not just battling a habit.
-You’re untangling a highly engineered cycle designed to keep you dependent not just physically, but emotionally.
+By now you know that you are not just battling a habit.
+You are untangling a highly engineered cycle designed to keep you dependent, not just physically, but emotionally.

-This is why nicotine replacement alone often doesn’t feel like enough.
+That is why nicotine replacement alone often does not feel like enough.

 Your body might be getting the nicotine, but your brain is still craving the sugar-fueled dopamine.